 Great hotels and hostels abound in Jerusalem, but here I will concentrate on those that are most convenient for travelers, i.e. they all enjoy a city-center location.
-All of the hotels and hostels in my list are within walking distance of the Old City and just minutes away from good restaurants and bars.

-In general, I would say that hotels in Israel and Jerusalem provide an excellent service; I only rarely hear complaints.
+In general, I would say that hotels in Israel and Jerusalem provide excellent service; I only rarely hear complaints.
 The most common criticism is the price.
-Israel isn’t a cheap country and hotel prices are high.
+Israel isn’t a cheap country, and hotel prices are high.
 If you liked your hotel but felt it was too expensive, then rest assured you’re not the only one, which is why I’ll be adding some information here about hostels, which are a great alternative.

 Luxury Hotels in Jerusalem